 Brachiocephalic Artery Blockage Treated With Bypass Surgery

 For some people, placing a stent to prop the artery open or using a balloon to create more space in the artery are treatment options, but the location of Christine’s blockage required bypass surgery.
-Froedtert & MCW vascular and cardiothoracic surgeons often collaborate on complex cases, so Dr. Rothstein reached out to Froedtert & MCW vascular and interventional radiologist Robert Beres, MD, and Froedtert & MCW cardiothoracic surgeon Lyle Joyce, MD.
+Froedtert & MCW vascular and cardiothoracic surgeons often collaborate on complex cases, so Dr. Rothstein reached out to Froedtert & MCW vascular and interventional radiologist Robert Beres, MD, and members of the Froedtert & MCW cardiothoracic surgery team.
 Christine’s surgery took place in August 2020 at Froedtert Hospital.

 Christine recovered quickly from the bypass procedure.
 Six weeks later, she saw Dr. Rothstein again at Froedtert West Bend Hospital to have the stent placed in her left common iliac artery.
 She resumed podiatric care a few months later for surgery on her left foot.